Polymer/old-docs-site/faq.md

 If multiple libraries want to share a dependency, they will have to agree on a system.
 Feature detection, or an agreed upon common location for a 'jquery.html' file in a CDN, etc.

+#### What sort of testing do you do?

+{{site.project_title}} uses Chromium's continuous build infrastructure to test the entire system and each polyfill, individually.
+See our [build waterfall](http://build.chromium.org/p/client.polymer/).

 ## Web Components